Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 ## Xilinx Tools needed to Boot via SD card
 You will need the following tools installed on your computer or access via [AWS]() in order to boot via SD card
-- Download Vivado/Vitis
+- Vivado/Vitis for xsdb or xsct console
-- Download PetaLinux (2020.2 or later)
+- PetaLinux (2020.2 or later)

 ## Write to SD card
 Using the downloaded image, petalinux-sdimage.wic, write the image into an sdcard that is plugged into the computer.
 You can use one of the following tools to write the disk image, and instructions are outlined in the following resources: